anasty17/mirror-leech-telegram-bot/README.md

 * Is there any other way to avoid suspension?
   - Yes! deploy master branch twice.
 But how this works ?!
 When you deploy heroku app with specific name, heroku store docker cache for next time deploy for this app with it's specific name, so docker image will not be downloaded again and again for this app since already downloaded first time unless there is a change in docker layers.
-  - If You have deployed an app for first time and after deploying done, you have deleted the app directly, what will happen?
+  - If You have deployed an app for first time and after deploying done, you have deleted the app immediately, what will happen?
 Heroku will store docker cache and your app will not suspened since app already deleted.
   - Heroku have issue in this case.
 When you deploy from same docker with same app name your app will not got suspened.
 If you are cli user you will notice at layers pushing step that some of layers marked as `layer already exists`.

 **Important Notes for Both Branches**